yonimn2000/keyboard-lights-fun/README.md

 # Keyboard Lights Fun

-A simple tool to toggle Num, Caps, and Scroll lock lights in different patterns.
+A simple tool to toggle Num, Caps, and Scroll lock lights on the keyboard in different patterns.

 The tool includes a pattern editor in which patterns can easily be created and modified.